Immunotherapy Cancer Treatments in Brevard County

 How to Access Immunotherapies

 Today, the best way to access these new I-O therapies is through clinical trials.
 Cancer Care Centers of Brevard is well positioned with some of the best trials in the area.
-Through the support of US Oncology Research, we are often able to open clinical trials at our practice before they become available in other cancer centers.
+Through the support of Sarah Cannon Research Institute (SCRI), a joint venture with US Oncology Research, we are often able to open clinical trials at our practice before they become available in other cancer centers.
 Our physicians are dedicated to learning about and shaping the newest findings in cancer treatment, and as a result, are able to extend the latest in high-quality care to our patients as soon as new options become available.